spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/component-implementation.md

 ---
-title: "Component implementation"
+title: "Oryx: Implementing components"
 description: Learn how to create an Oryx component
 last_updated: Sept 20, 2023
 template: concept-topic-template
 ---

-This guide helps you to learn how to create a new Oryx component.

 Oryx components are web components built with [Lit](https://lit.dev).
-Lit is a lightweight open source framework from Google that's used to build highly efficient web components.
+Lit is a lightweight open-source framework from Google that's used to build highly efficient web components.
 Web components can be created with any framework or even with vanilla HTML, CSS, and JavaScript.
 You can use any other framework instead of Lit.
 However, some Oryx utilities, like [signals](docs/scos/dev/front-end-development/{{oage.version}}/oryx/architecture/reactivity/signals.html) and component mixins, are available only with Lit.

-In this guide you'll learn how to implement a component and how to use it inside an application.
-This documentation guide presumes you'll use Lit to build your custom components.
-It will not go in detail of the standard concepts that are covered in the [component documentation of Lit](https://lit.dev/docs/components/overview/).

-## Implement a component
+## Lit's standard concepts

+This document describes how to implement a component using Lit.
+Lit's standard concepts are not covered.
+To learn more about them, see [Components overview](https://lit.dev/docs/components/overview/).

 In this documentation we'll guide you through the development process to implement a product _ID_ component.
 It is a simple component that shows the basic concepts.
 The component already exists in the Oryx product package.

 Oryx creates a folder per component, like `src/product/id`, and separates some of the component logic in separate files.
 However, if you are more comfortable with the Single-File Components pattern, it is fine to do so.
 Only the component definition should be separated out to ensure lazy loading of the component.

-### 1. Create the component class
+## 1. Create the component class

 Oryx components are based on the Web Components standard.
 One of the features of web components are custom elements.
 Custom elements are class based elements that extend from `HTMLElement`.
 Lit provides `LitElement` as a base class to extend from when you create a custom element.